adhering/midl-website/pages/winter-workshop.md

 The Winter Workshop 2021 will take place on **1 December 2021** as a virtual event using Gather.Town.
 It will be divided into two workshop tracks that run in parallel followed by the „Glühwein-Lecture“ and get-together.
 While the latter part is open to the whole community, the workshops are specifically designed to support young researchers in taking their first steps towards authoring a publication or serving as a reviewer.
 Thanks to our sponsor [Fraunhofer IMTE](https://www.imte.fraunhofer.de/en.html), the event will be free of charge.
 However, a mandatory registration is necessary.

-Please note that a registration for one of the workshops (see link below) includes participation in the Glühwein-Lecture, so no additional registration is necessary.
-If you just want to attend the Glühwein-Lecture and the get-together, please register independently [here](https://forms.gle/pP4nccCi5LKmWrUx6).

 ---

 ## Glühwein-Lecture ![Portrait of Tingting Zhu](/images/winter-workshop/pic_tingting.jpg){: class="align-right" width="180" }